YuhaoYeSteve/Pytorch-CNN-Classifier-Resnet-Senet-Efficientnet/README.md

 - **[ONNX](https://github.com/onnx/onnx) And [TensorRT](https://github.com/NVIDIA/TensorRT) Transfer Included:** Support transfer from trained *.pth* model to ONNX model which will be transfered to TensorRT *.trt* model; Support C++ inference code.

+- **Annotation Tool Included:** Provide a pure Python annotation tool which can support bounding box and point, Support both Windows and Linux.

 ## Training

 ### 1. Prepare your dataset